Christinamack8/UFOs/README.md

 # UFOs
 ## Overview of Project
-To provide more in-depth analysis oof UFO sightings by allowing the user to filter for multiple criteria at the same time.
+To provide more in-depth analysis of UFO sightings by allowing the user to filter for multiple criteria at the same time.

 ## Results